dux/fez/README.md

   // if you pair it with `reactiveStore()`, to auto update on props change, you will have Svelte or Vue style reactive behaviour. static html = `...`

+  // if you want to run code on component registration static classConnect() { ... }

   connect(props) {
     // copy attributes from attr hash to root node this.copy('href', 'onclick', 'style')